Wounded-Knee/Whitepine/public/library/project-specs/api-documentation-summary.md

 # API Documentation Summary

 ## Overview
-This document provides a comprehensive overview of the API documentation and integration resources for the USA Full-Stack Application.
+This document provides a comprehensive overview of the API documentation and integration resources for the Whitepine Full-Stack Application.

 ## Documentation Structure